Carbon-Bl4ck/Rofi-Beats/README.md

 Download the dependencies with Homebrew.

-If you don't have Home brew installed, it can quickly be set up by running the following command in your terminal:
+If you don't have Homebrew installed, it can quickly be set up by running the following command in your terminal:

 ```
 $ /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"